Corbin Carroll Player Props: Diamondbacks vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have a 4.52 team ERA that ranks 22nd among all league pitching staffs.
+- The Cardinals have a 4.51 team ERA that ranks 22nd across all MLB pitching staffs.

-- Cardinals pitchers combine to surrender 97 home runs (one per game), the first-fewest in baseball.
+- Cardinals pitchers combine to give up 97 home runs (one per game), the least in baseball.

-- Matz makes the start for the Cardinals, his 14th of the season.
-He is 1-7 with a 4.67 ERA and 79 strikeouts in 81 2/3 innings pitched.
+- Flaherty (7-6) gets the starting nod for the Cardinals in his 20th start of the season.
+He's put together a 4.39 ERA in 104 2/3 innings pitched, with 102 strikeouts.

-- The lefty last pitched on Friday against the Chicago Cubs, when he went five innings, allowing one earned run while giving up three hits.
+- The right-hander last appeared on Friday against the Chicago Cubs, when he threw six innings, allowing four earned runs while giving up eight hits.

-- The 32-year-old has put up an ERA of 4.67, with 8.8 strikeouts per nine innings, in 21 games this season.
-Opponents are hitting .280 against him.

 © 2023 Data Skrive.
 All rights reserved.